 Lloyd Pest Control Takes on All Kinds of Termites

 While drywood termites are sneaky and destructive, you can limit the damage by identifying an infestation early and calling on the right exterminators to stop them.
 We treat drywood termites and other prevalent termites at Lloyd Pest Control.
-We can perform either fumigation or our patented heat treatment, Thermal Pest Eradication, to combat this wood-munching pest.
+We can perform either fumigation or our patented heat treatment to combat this wood-munching pest.
 Additionally, we now offer Targeted Termite Treatments (T3), which afford homeowners greater convenience and the same great guarantees.

 For help getting rid of problematic termites on your property, or for more information, contact Lloyd Pest Control today.